-1. Specify whether this Contract involves disclosure to the Contractor of Student Data, APPR Data, or both.
+1. or both.
 NYSED program office checks applicable box(es) .
 X Disclosure of Student Data ☐ Disclosure of APPR Data 2.
 Describe the exclusive purposes for which the Student Data or APPR Data will be used in the performance of this contract.
-No. tudent Data collected will be used for identifying participant's needs, goals, assessment, ains, matching and placement for instruction, and evaluation of progress.
+1 rantees may potentially use this data to better inform student intake, assessments, and to better atch students with appropriate classroom assignments and educational needs.
 3. Identify any subcontractors or other persons/entities with whom the Contractor will share the Student Data or APPR in the performance of this Contract and describe how the Contractor will ensure that such persons/entities will abide by the data protection and security requirements of the Contract.
-Subcontractors or other entities with whom the Contractor will share data: N o subcontractors or other entities.
+Subcontractors or other entities with whom the Contractor will share data: N /A

-In the event the Contractor engages a Subcontractor or otherwise shares Student Data or APPR Data with any other entity, Contractor acknowledges and agrees that before any such data is shared with a Contractor or another entity, such party must agree in writing to be bound by the confidentiality and data protection provisions set forth in this Contract including, but not limited to, the "Data Security and Privacy Plan" set forth in Appendix R.

-Upon termination of the agreement between the Contractor and a Subcontractor or other entity, Contractor acknowledges and agrees that it is responsible for ensuring that all Student Data or APPR Data shared by the Contractor must be returned to Contractor or otherwise destroyed as provided in Paragraph 4 of the "Data Security and Privacy Plan" set forth in Appendix R.
+In the event the Contractor engages a Subcontractor or otherwise shares Student Data or APPR Data with any other entity, Contractor acknowledges and agrees that before any such data is shared with a Contractor or another entity, such party must agree in writing to be bound by the confidentiality and data protection provisions set forth in this Contract including, but not limited to, the "Data Security and Privacy Plan" set forth in Appendix R. Upon termination of the agreement between the Contractor and a Subcontractor or other entity, Contractor acknowledges and agrees that it is responsible for ensuring that all Student Data or APPR Data shared by the Contractor must be returned to Contractor or otherwise destroyed as provided in Paragraph 4 of the "Data Security and Privacy Plan" set forth in Appendix R.

-4. Specify the expiration date of the Contract and explain what will happen to the Student Data or APPR Data in the Contractor's possession, or the possession of any person/entity described in response to Paragraph 3, upon the expiration or earlier termination of the Contract.
+4. Specify the expiration date of the Contract and explain what will happen to the Student Data of APPR Data in the Contractor's possession, or the possession of any person/entity described in response to Paragraph 3, upon the expiration or earlier termination of the Contract.
 Contract Expiration Date: June 30, 2025 NYSED program office checks applicable box.
-Contractor agrees to return the Student Data or APPR Data to NYSED consistent with the protocols set forth in Paragraph 4 of the "Data Security and Privacy Plan" set forth in Appendix R. X Contractor agree to securely destroy the Student Data or APPR Data consistent with the protocols set forth in Paragraph 4 of the "Data Security and Privacy Plan" set forth in Appendix R.

-5. State whether the Contractor will be collecting any data from or pertaining to students derived from the student's education record, or pertaining to teachers or principals' annual professional performance evaluation pursuant to the Contract, and explain if and how a parent, student, eligible student (a student eighteen years or older), teacher or principal may challenge the accuracy of the Student Data or APPR data that is collected.
-NYSED program office checks applicable box(es).

-X Student Data APPR Data

-Any challenges to the accuracy of any of the Student Data or APPR Data shared pursuant to this Contract should be addressed to the school, educational agency or entity which produced, generated or otherwise created such data.

-6. Describe where the Student Data or APPR Data will be stored (in a manner that does not jeopardize data security), and the security protections taken to ensure that the data will be protected, including whether such data will be encrypted.
+Contractor agrees to return the Student Data or APPR Data to NYSED consistent with the protocols set forth in Paragraph 4 of the "Data Security and Privacy Plan" set forth in Appendix R. X Contractor agree to securely destroy the Student Data or APPR Data consistent with the protocols set forth in Paragraph 4 of the "Data Security and Privacy Plan" set forth in Appendix R. 5.
+State whether the Contractor will be collecting any data from or pertaining to students derived from the student's education record, or pertaining to teachers or principals' annual professional performance evaluation pursuant to the Contract, and explain if and how a parent, student eligible student (a student eighteen years or older), teacher or principal may challenge the accuracy of the Student Data or APPR data that is collected.
+NYSED program office checks applicable box(es) .
+X Student Data APPR Data Any challenges to the accuracy of any of the Student Data or APPR Data shared pursuant to this Contract should be addressed to the school, educational agency or entity which produced, generated or otherwise created such data.
+6. Describe where the Student Data or APPR Data will be stored (in a manner that does no jeopardize data security), and the security protections taken to ensure that the data will be protected, including whether such data will be encrypted.
+All student Data will be stored in a locked file cabinet in the main Adult Literacy rogram's office at George Douris Tower.
+All Student Data will be safe and secure.

-The data will be stored in ASISTS which is the system mandated by NYSED Adult Education Programs and Policy (AEPP) for reporting purposes.
-Student data are not shared, but collected to satisfy reporting requirements.
-The ASISTS database meets all standards of security and accountability.